DIYgod/RSSHub/website/docs/install/README.md

 #### White/denylisting

--   `ALLOWLIST`: the denylist.
+-   `ALLOWLIST`: the allowlist.
 When set, values in `DENYLIST` are disregarded

 -   `DENYLIST`: the denylist